Challenges Faced by John Mayer: Obstacles and Turning Points

 October 20, 2011: Vocal Cord Surgery

-On October 20, 2011, John Mayer posted about undergoing surgery to remove a granuloma from his vocal cords and announced complete vocal rest for a month or more, during which he planned to travel the country.
+On October 20, 2011, John Mayer posted that he had surgery to remove a granuloma on his vocal cords and was on complete vocal rest for a month or more.

 March 9, 2012: Tour Cancellation

-On March 9, 2012, John Mayer announced that he was forced to cancel his tour and refrain from all singing indefinitely due to the return of the granuloma on his vocal cords.
+On March 9, 2012, John Mayer announced that he had been forced to cancel his tour and refrain from all singing indefinitely due to the return of the granuloma.

 In May 2012, John Mayer released his fifth studio album, Born and Raised, after its release was delayed due to the discovery of a granuloma on his vocal cords.

-In September 2012, John Mayer's vocal cords were paralyzed with a series of high-dose Botox injections by otolaryngologist Dr. Gerald Berke, hoping that they would allow the granuloma to heal.
+In September 2012, Dr. Gerald Berke paralyzed John Mayer's vocal cords with a series of high-dose Botox injections, hoping that they would allow the granuloma to heal.